treycole/reduced-wannier-representation/README.md

 The arXiv preprint is available at [arXiv:2412.17084](https://arxiv.org/abs/2412.17084).

-The `LaTeX` source code and a PDF of the arXiv manuscript can be found in the [paper](/paper) folder.
+The `LaTeX` source code and a PDF of each version of the arXiv manuscript can be found in the [paper](/paper) folder.

 ## 💻 Results